Design of a supportive palliative care environment for those in Ayrshire with life-limiting illness

 Fitzalan High School, Cardiff

-The brief calls for the provision of a replacement new 11-18 high school at 10FE including 350 post 16 places to address “D” condition categorisation and “D” categorised sufficiency issues in the local area.
+The brief called for the provision of a replacement new 11-18 high school at 10FE including 350 post 16 places to address “D” condition categorisation and “D” categorised sufficiency issues in the local area.
 This project represents a significant new facility for the pupils, staff and local community.

-It is proposed that the new Fitzalan High School is built in the same area facing the catchment area that it serves.
+The new Fitzalan High School is built in the same area facing the catchment area that it serves.
 The site selected is close to the existing Fitzalan High School site, located on the other side of Lawrenny Avenue, Cardiff.

 We feel that ASL totally understood our vision and passion for our school and what we wanted the new school to enable us to be.
 They have captured our demands for an inspirational environment that also allows us to deliver the curriculum in the bespoke responsive way that ensures our pupils will be successful.
-We cannot be constrained by typical classrooms and traditional methods and the ASL team have grasped that as a concept and designed an amazing facility that will allow for the flexibility and innovation that we are so keen to continue.
+We cannot be constrained by typical classrooms and traditional methods and the A-S:L team have grasped that as a concept and designed an amazing facility that will allow for the flexibility and innovation that we are so keen to continue.

 Jo Kemp, Assistant Headteacher, Fitzalan School